matijakolaric-com/django-music-publisher/docs/manual_app.rst

 Labels and Libraries
 --------------------

-Two very simple models, but their importance will grow with the upcoming extensions to Django Music Publisher.
+Two very simple models, but their importance will grow with the upcoming extensions to Django-Music-Publisher.

 Performing Artists
 ------------------